-SCHR is proud to announce that the recipients of our 2020 Frederick Douglass Human Rights Award are the champions for Mr. Curtis Flowers, a man who was tried six times for the murder of four people in a furniture store in Mississippi.
-Each time, his conviction and death sentence were overturned due to prosecutorial misconduct.
-As a result of decades of fearless advocacy, Mr. Flowers was released from prison in December 2019 to await a possible seventh trial.
-On Friday, September 4, 2020, all charges against Mr. Flowers were dropped.
+SCHR will present its 2020 Frederick Douglass Human Rights Award to the champions for Mr. Curtis Flowers, a man who was tried six times for the murder of four people in a furniture store in Mississippi.
+Two trials resulted in a hung jury while the other four trials saw his conviction and death sentence overturned due to prosecutorial misconduct.

 With this award, SCHR honors the instructive and awe-inspiring combination of talents that formed a multi-pronged approach to save Mr. Flowers’ life and expose the rampant injustice in his case.

 The event will be broadcast virtually via Vimeo.
 The link for the stream will be shared via e-mail and on our website, www.schr.org, closer to the event.
 The live award presentation will begin at 7:00 PM.